BAMC Advanced Documentation

 Selects an <option> from a

 <select> dropdown menu.
-Currently only supports
+Currently only

 <select><option></option></select> .